 What Impacts the Cost of Social Media Ads?

 Not all ads are priced equally.
-What you pay depends on a mix of factors — some you control, others you don’t.
+The amount you pay depends on a combination of factors.
+Some you control, others you don’t.
 Think of it like booking a flight: the destination matters, but so do the time of year, airline, and how early you book.

 Here’s what affects your ad costs: